As always, this post contains collections of products that I recommend (it may contain affiliate links).

 - First, cut shapes out of the provolone slices using snowflake and star cookie cutters.

 - Next, prep your salami by making salami folds and piling 3-4 pieces on a decorative toothpick (these pretty toothpicks from Simply Baked are my favorites).
-You could also consider adding a row of salami rosettes (tutorial in this post) for a fun touch.
+You could also consider adding a row of salami rosettes.

 - Create a tree trunk using pretzels at the bottom of the tree.

-Since this board is all about the color and shape, there are so many directions you can take it.
-If you feel overwhelmed by choices, I suggest sticking to a smaller color palette or flavor palette while you figure out the ingredients you want to include.
+Since this board is all about color and shape, there are so many directions you can take.
+If you feel overwhelmed by choices, I suggest sticking to a simpler color palette or flavor palette while you figure out the ingredients you want to include.

-I always advocate that you use seasonal produce (it just tastes better!) and the ingredients that you and your crew love the most.
+I always advocate for seasonal produce (it just tastes better!) and the ingredients that you and your crew love the most.
 If no one likes olives, don’t use olives!
-As always, make it your own.

-- Cubed apple slices turned so that the outside color is showing.
-You can make sure to cut them in a way that they’ll sit flat and not wobble.
+- Cubed apple slices turned so that the outside color is showing (make sure to cut them in a way that they’ll sit flat and not wobble).
 Remember to use this apple trick so they don’t brown.

 - Sugared cranberries would be such a delight on the top of this tree.